AlexanderDeniskin/NAV/ActiveDirectory/README.md

-# Some examples Active Directory integration
+# Active Directory integration

+Here you can find some examples of integration Nav with Active Directory